-We learned of Kris and his story by visiting the Cummins Forum, where he keeps a thorough and intriguing thread alive talking about what it took to get the truck from square one to where it is today: lifted, kitted, and ready to roll out.
-He agreed to give us a closer look at the truck, as well as discover more about it’s actually used for.
+We learned of Kris and the story of his diesel truck by visiting the Cummins Forum, where he keeps a thorough and intriguing thread alive talking about what it took to get the truck from square one to where it is today: lifted, kitted, and ready to roll out.
+He agreed to give us a closer look at the truck and discover more about what it’s used for.
 Needless to say, what followed was an extraordinary tale of perseverance, hard work, and not a few close calls.

 From The Golden State To The Frontier State

 Kris cut his teeth in California as a diesel truck mechanic for six years, then went into the powersports industry until 2010.
 Along the way, he met a beautiful half-Inuit woman who was eager to get back to her homeland.

 “I had always wanted to move up there, and when the economy took a crap in 2008, it spurred us into motion,” said Kris.
 “She had just become a registered nurse, and a hiring freeze in California made it impossible for her to find work.
 We learned of opportunities in Alaska, so we sold everything we couldn’t take, packed up, and drove north.
 She got a call from one of the places she had interviewed for as we were driving up, telling her she was hired.
 It was an exciting time.”

 Kris got into construction early on, but deep down, he was itching to try his hand at gold mining.
 “I grew up spending my summers in Northern California, exploring through a lot of mineshafts and mining districts when I was younger,” he explained.
 “We would go to places and jump off of waterfalls, walk around, and if there were mining equipment and caves, we would go exploring.”